MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/security.md

 ### Form-level security

-For model-driven apps, which allow you to quickly create workflows by using a templatized UI<!--I don't think you need to explain model-driven apps at this point.-->, form-level security allows you to allow only specific security groups to access specific forms.
+For model-driven apps, form-level security allows you to allow only specific security groups to access specific forms.
 This is useful if you want to restrict how people enter or view data by their job role.

 For example, an approval process app might have one form for employees to create